Ash914027/Note.me_cipherschools_mernstack_project/README.md

 - Node.js (for the server-side)

 ## 📄 License
-The project does not specify a license, so the default copyright applies.
+The project does not specify a license, so the default copyright applies..